 Enable Debugging in the Developer Options.
 You can follow these instructions on a newer Android OS like Jellybean 4.2.

-Once you have everything downloaded, you will need to activate Carbon on your Android and connect it to your computer.
+Once you have everything downloaded, you will need to activate Helium on your Android and connect it to your computer.

 When everything is up and running, you will be offered choices on what you would like to do.
 For this article, we will create a backup.